brettephillips/DatabaseAppDevelopment/README.md

 * CMC
 	* Converted Mana Cost, the total cost to play a card within the game.
 * Color
 	* The color of the cards consist of, White(W), Blue(U), Black(B), Red(R), and Green(G).
 The single characters are considered the color identities of the card.
 * Decklist
-	* The number and combination of cards in the deck that are a minimum of 60 or a total of 100 cards, depending on the format.
+	* The number and combination of cards in the deck that are a minimum of 60 in standard format.
 * Game format
 	* Standard, Modern, Pauper, Legacy, Commander/EDH, or Vintage.
 * Lands